-APPLIANCES AND ACCESSORIES RANGE
+APPLIANCES AND ACCESSORIESRANGE

-GENERAL - Your Nordic trailer will have a three-burner range, which is a LP gas appliance.
+GENERAL - Your Viking camping trailer will have a two or three burner range, which is a gas appliance.

-LIGHTING THE RANGE - Be certain the LP gas bottle Service valve is OPEN.
+LIGHTING THE RANGE - Be certain the LP gas bottle service valve is OPEN.
 Light a match and hold it close to the range burner, then turn the burner's control knob to full ON.